What is a database transaction?

 UPDATE users SET username = 'johndoe' WHERE name = 'John Doe';

-You often need to ensure that either a group of operations all succeed or that none of them do to keep your data in a consistent state.
+This is very useful for scenarios where you need to ensure that either a group of operations all succeed or that none of them do to keep your data in a consistent state.